polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

 When we ran the NGINX container in foreground earlier, we could see the logs printed on the terminal directly.
-Now that it's running in the background, we need another way to view them.
+Now that NGINX is running in the background, we need another way to view the logs.

 This is where the `docker logs` command comes in handy.
-We can use container name we defined earlier or the container ID to get logs from the web server:
+We can use container name we defined earlier or the container ID to get logs from the web server.

     $ docker logs web
     172.17.0.1 - - [01/Feb/2019:13:12:58 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (X11; Fedora; Linux x86_64; rv:64.0) Gecko/20100101 Firefox/64.0" "-"